alexandergerber/courses-tsa/chapter2.md

 xp: 100
 ```

 In this course we will use some of the functionality the `forecast` package provides.
+The functions of this package require data of class `ts`.
-We start with a simple one, the `autoplot()` function.
+We start with the `autoplot()` function.
 For a single time series it makes not a big difference whether we use `plot()` or `autoplot()`, however, `autoplot()` makes it easier if we want to add additional information to the plot as we will see later.

 `@instructions`
 - Load the `forecast` package